-The Unjani Clinics Network offers tested strategies for empowering health workers, equipping them with the tools needed to provide high-quality care, and expanding priority health services to communities in need.
+The Unjani Clinic Network offers tested strategies for empowering health workers, equipping them with the tools needed to provide high-quality care, and expanding priority health services to communities in need.
 Unjani demonstrates that private providers can be leveraged to deliver services across the HIV clinical cascade, from outreach and testing to NIMART, and demonstrates innovative solutions to overcoming country's public sector HRH constraints.
-Lynda Toussaint, CEO of Unjani Clinics NPC, emphasizes that Unjani puts people first: "The Unjani Clinics Network has provided in excess of 500,000 consultations since its inception, which has not only relieved the government structures of this workload, but has shown that if you provide patients with affordable alternatives, they will choose the service that best suits their needs."
+Lynda Toussaint, CEO of Unjani Clinics NPC, emphasizes that Unjani puts people first: "The Unjani Clinic Network has provided in excess of 500,000 consultations since its inception, which has not only relieved the government structures of this workload, but has shown that if you provide patients with affordable alternatives, they will choose the service that best suits their needs."

-Unjani demonstrates that private providers can be leveraged to deliver services across the HIV clinical cascade and offers innovative solutions to overcoming South Africa's public sector HRH constraints.
+Unjani demonstrated that private providers can be leveraged to deliver services across the HIV clinical cascade and offers innovative solutions to overcoming South Africa's public sector HRH constraints.
+Pictured here: Mpumi Moremi of Kanyamanzane Clinic, part of the Unjani Network.

-Photo credit: Capital Land Projects
+Photo: Capital Land Projects

-What conditions are needed for the private sector to invest resources to increase and maintain staffing levels that will support the scale-up of HIV-related service delivery?
+Necessary conditions for the private sector to invest in staff to support the scale-up of HIV-related service delivery

 Increasing and maintaining staff levels among the respondents was predicated upon two factors: proven demand and low-cost opportunities to meet that demand.
-For example, South Africa's Unjani Clinics bring on more HRH in accordance with predetermined HRH-to-patient ratios: once a nurse is seeing 30+ patients consistently per day, she hires another nurse.
+For example, South Africa's Unjani Clinics bring on more staff in accordance with predetermined nurse-to-patient ratios: once a nurse is seeing 30+ patients consistently per day, she hires another nurse.
 While increased demand is the product of many factors, respondent organizations differed in how they responded to that demand, in large part based on who was paying for the service.
-In instances where government, private corporates, or another third party paid on behalf of the client, they tended to look for opportunities to scale up through the use of lower-cost cadres of health workers so as to ensure clinical quality.
-When clients paid out of pocket, organizations utilized lower-cost cadres, but also often relied on technology to increase the efficiency of their health workers to take on more patients without hiring more staff.
+In instances where government, private corporates, or another third party paid on behalf of the client, they tended to look for opportunities to scale up by using a mix of health worker cadres so as to ensure clinical quality.
+When workers so as to ensure clinical quality.
+When clients paid out of pocket, organizations used lower-cost cadres, but also often relied on technology to increase the efficiency of their health workers to take on more patients without hiring more staff.
 Both of these models offer lessons on how to effectively recruit, maintain, and utilize private sector staff effectively.

-Private sector leverages expansive scopes of practice to develop innovative approaches to hiring and utilizing staff to deliver differentiated care.
+Private sector leverages expansive scopes of practice to develop innovative approaches to staffing

-Employing differentiated care models for a client-centered approach requires thinking outside of higher-level cadres and facility-based service delivery.
-Task-sharing, or using lower-level cadres to deliver health services traditionally done by higher cadres, is particularly important for delivering differentiated care.
+Employing differentiated care models for a client-centered approach requires thinking beyond higher-level cadres and facility-based service delivery.

+Task sharing, or using lower-level cadres to deliver health services traditionally done by higher cadres, is particularly important for delivering differentiated care.
 Lower-level cadres are well suited to providing services in the community, enhancing accessibility for clients.

 South Africa and India's provider scopes of practice allow some degree of task sharing, and many of the respondent organizations have taken advantage of this by using nurses and CHWs to deliver aspects of the HIV clinical cascade.
 For example, South Africa's Unjani Clinics recognized a relative surplus of professional nurses in South Africa and built their service delivery model around using nurses to deliver HIV and other primary care services.
-In India, Glocal Healthcare's dispensaries are staffed by nurses who rely on artificial intelligence and tele-consultations with doctors to support their service delivery, and Aravind Eye Care System uses nurses to do all tasks in the operating room that don't require a surgeon's skill, and are trained and certified as eye care technicians.
+In India, Glocal Healthcare's dispensaries are staffed by nurses who rely on artificial intelligence and tele-consultations with doctors to support their service delivery, and Aravind Eye Care System uses nurses to do all tasks in the operating room that don't require a surgeon's skill, and who are trained and certified as eye care technicians.
 Lay persons were recruited for CHW roles in both South Africa and India.